remla2025-team9/operation/docs/continious_experimentation.md

 ## 9. Grafana Dashboard Visualization

 A Grafana dashboard will be central.
-This is the visualization of the dashboard:
+The dashboard can be found in Grafana under the name "Experiment Dashboard".
+The corresponding json file can be found in the helm chart with path "grafana-dashboards/experiment-dashboard.json".
+This is a visualization of the dashboard:

 ![Experiment Dashboard](images/experiment_dashboard.png)